Path to Success™ Personalized Learning Plan

 Wings to Soar is dedicated to student achievement in learning

 We want to see students succeed.
 However “we” is not only our staff.
-It includes the parent(s) as well.
+It includes you, as a parent, as well.
 Our staff provides expertise in curricula, learning challenges, and strategies.
-Parents know their children.
-They have struggled with them and have seen what works and what doesn’t.
-They experience their children at their best and their worst, their strengths and their challenges.
+You know your children.
+You have struggled with them and have seen what works and what doesn’t.
+You experience your children at their best and their worst, their strengths and their challenges.
 We are co-teachers of these children.
-For example, a parent can choose to reward a student with extra time in a program they love as motivation to complete something they resist.
+For example, you can choose to reward a student with extra time in a program they love as motivation to complete something they resist.
 Or a student’s health or family circumstances might necessitate modifications in a group class assignment for a particular student at a particular time.
 Although all assignments are already customized to the student’s needs, external circumstances can’t always be predicted.
-Wings to Soar works with parents to adjust accordingly.
+Wings to Soar works with you to adjust accordingly.
 We do not work only with the child; we work within the framework of the child’s entire life, including family life.

-To do this effectively we need to build a solid, working relationship with the parent, who is co-teacher, through regular communication.
+To do this effectively we need to build a solid, working relationship with you the co-teacher, through regular communication.
 Monitored progress reports can tell you only so much.
-Parents need to be on the front lines every day, observing how their child interacts with the programs.
+You need to be on the front lines every day, observing how your child interacts with the programs unless you’re paying our team to play that role.
 Wings to Soar greatly values parent feedback so that we can help each family even more expertly with their child’s learning needs.
-Parents need to ensure that the changes suggested by the progress reports are implemented.
+You need to ensure that the changes suggested by the progress reports are implemented.
 Is the required time being put in?
 Are assignments completed?
 If things continue being done in the same way as before, one can’t expect improved results.

 Students respond better when there are multiple sources of accountability supporting each other.
 Teachers can’t be effective when parents do not support them.
-Parents must enforce implementation of suggestions the teacher makes for improvement or communicate why they are impractical so that the teacher can make other suggestions.
+You must help enforce implementation of suggestions the teacher makes for improvement or communicate why they are impractical so that the teacher can make other suggestions.

 The teacher is responsible for teaching, making and correcting assignments, and providing feedback on progress or the lack thereof.
-Parents are ultimately responsible for seeing that the student does the work.
-They must also communicate with the teacher when they perceive a need for modifications.
+You are ultimately responsible for seeing that the student does the work.
+You must also communicate with the teacher when they perceive a need for modifications.